-It’s true, Apache Junction may not seem like much, but for history buffs like myself, this little nook of Arizona has a slew of history to be uncovered.
+Apache Junction may not seem like much, but for history buffs like myself, this little nook of Arizona has a slew of history to be uncovered.
 Shadowed by the eerie Superstition Mountains, Apache Junction sits at the intersection of the Apache Trail and U.S. Route 60, which runs roughly parallel to the better-known Route 66.
-As you can imagine, there’s as much old west history as you’d expect.
+And there is just as much old west history as you’d expect.

 The Apache Trail was the old stagecoach route that ran through the Superstition Mountains.
 Named after the Apache Indians who originally used it, most of it still remains unpaved but takes you past nearby Canyon and Apache Lake.
 If you’re new to the area, you might be surprised to learn that the the road has daunting, steep cliffs and not much to protect you from natural dangers.
 Welcome to the Arizona wilderness.